gtonkinhill/tracs/docs/installation.md

 ## Conda

-A proper install is coming soon.
+A proper Conda install is coming soon.

-In the mean time, Trac'm can be installed using conda by running
+In the meantime, Trac'm can be installed using conda by running

 ```
 conda create -n tracm python=3.10